jpantao/cp-labs/README.md

 in which they were performed.
 The scripts to execute these experiments can be found in the **scripts** directory and the executable files that were used are also provided along with the code.
-Note that the scripts take into consideration the location of the executable files.
+Note that the scripts take into consideration the location of the executable files ant they are meant to be executed from within the **scripts** directory.

 If you want to compile them by yourself there are instructions on how to do it in the **README** of the project's directory.